-The curriculum also acknowledges that on average 5% of pupils will define themselves as gay, lesbian or bisexual.
-Pupils may also have family members or friends who define themselves as these.
-These choices will be acknowledged in a sensitive, honest and balanced manner in order to promote a respect and understanding of these choices.
+The curriculum also acknowledges that on average 5% of pupils will define themselves as gay, lesbian, bisexual or transgender.
+Pupils may also have family members or friends who define themselves as LGBT.
+Decisions will be acknowledged in a sensitive, honest and balanced manner in order to foster respect and understanding.

 As within our wider curriculum, all pupils will be given support for learning, emotional, behavioural and physical disabilities in order to fully access the content of the lessons.
 The teaching of RSE will be delivered at an age-appropriate level.
-When children may have a delayed cognitive development, which could hinder the understanding appropriate to their age, family and SENDCo will meet and agree a plan to ensure safety for the pupil.
+When children may have a delayed cognitive development, which could hinder the understanding appropriate to their age, the family and SENDCo will meet and agree a plan to ensure safety for the pupil.